Azure/azure-sdk-for-js/sessionmanager.md

 {
   sessionId: "the document name"
   body: {
-    mode: edit",
+    mode: "edit",
-    "content of the edit"
+    content: "content of the edit"
   }
 }
 ```